Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Related Work

 Retrieval-Augmented Generation (RAG)~\cite{rag} is a widely adopted technique for equipping LLM agents with up-to-date, factual knowledge while avoiding costly fine-tuning.
 However, standard RAG retrieves isolated text chunks via similarity search, often failing to capture the intrinsic relationships between pieces of information~\cite{zhu-etal-2025-knowledge}.
 Recent research~\cite{grg_survey, edge2025localglobalgraphrag} has demonstrated that retrieval quality can be significantly improved by using a structured Knowledge Graph (KG) instead of an unstructured text corpus.
-In these GraphRAG systems, agents leverage the graph's explicit structure to retrieve a coherent and contextually rich subgraph of interconnected facts, rather than just a list of disconnected fragments.
+In these GraphRAG systems, agents leverage the graph's explicit structure to retrieve a semantically coherent subgraph of interconnected facts, rather than just a list of disconnected fragments.
 This principle has been adopted in several existing works.
 PoG~\cite{chen2024pog} designs a self-correcting framework over a static KG for Q\&A tasks.
-HiRAG~\cite{huang2025retrieval} utilizes a hierarchical KG to improve structural and semantic understanding and produces better answers.
-Existing work primarily uses graphs to represent static relationships within a static knowledge base.
-Our framework synthesizes two distinct graph structures: a scene graph for environment topology description and a dynamic transition graph to explicitly model scene evolution throughout the planning horizon.
+HiRAG~\cite{huang2025retrieval} utilizes a hierarchical KG to improve structural and semantic understanding.
+Beyond alternative approaches for structuring knowledge bases, recent literature also employs specialized memory architectures for complex LLM tasks.
+For example, EvoMem~\cite{fan2025evomem} introduces a dual-evolving memory mechanism to improve multi-agent coordination in planning tasks.
+Unlike existing approaches, our framework synthesizes two distinct graph structures into a two-tier memory: a spatial scene graph to capture environmental topology and a dynamic transition graph to explicitly model scene evolution over time.
+Our proposed approach treats structurally equivalent scenes as anchors to retrieve successful past execution traces, effectively using past experience as priors to guide the agent through similar environmental patterns.